apache/predictionio/docs/manual/source/templates/similarproduct/dase.html.md

 case class ViewEvent(user: String, item: String, t: Long)
 ```

-For flexibility, this template is designed to support user ID and item ID in `String`.
+INFO: For flexibility, this template is designed to support user ID and item ID in String.

-`TrainingData` contains an RDD of all these `User`, `Item' and `ViewEvent` objects.
+`TrainingData` contains an RDD of `User`, `Item` and `ViewEvent` objects.
 The class definition of `TrainingData` is:

 ```scala
 class TrainingData(